kevinvhengst/CI_templating/README.md

 Using the Library
 -------------

+Add this library to /application/libraries/

-To start using our library, let’s create a template view, named default.php in application/views/templates, and place the following HTML/PHP inside:
+To start using this library, let’s create a template view, named default.php in application/views/templates, and place the following HTML/PHP inside:

 ```